eu-digital-green-certificates/dgc-api-tests/specs/gateway/DeleteCertificates.md

 ## delete a dsc created

 tags:

-Revoke a DSC certificate of a country
+Delete a DSC certificate of a country

 * create a valid DSC
 * sign DSC with UPLOAD certificate